SmritiGoyal/rtat-optimization/docs/methodology.md

 }
 ```

 with `lgb.early_stopping(50)` as the training callback.
 These are *not* heavily tuned.
-They were also not re-tuned after the fold-scoped encoder fix, which is why single-fit LightGBM now underfits at default iterations (best_iter ~29) in the bake-off.
-A formal Optuna sweep is on the "what I'd do differently" list.
+After the fold-scoped encoder fix, classifier early stopping was switched to watch AUC (the selection metric, `first_metric_only=True` on an auc-first metric list) rather than logloss — with logloss watched, training stopped prematurely on the easy high-positive thresholds.
+With AUC watched, LightGBM trains to a competitive iteration count at T=3/T=5 (best_iter ~94/113).
+At T=7/T=10 the target is highly separable and validation AUC saturates within a couple of iterations, so those models legitimately train to few trees.
+A formal Optuna sweep is still on the "what I'd do differently" list.
 The chosen values reflect:

 - `learning_rate = 0.05` with `n_estimators = 500` and early stopping at 50 rounds = a stable mid-tier learning rate that converges well below 500 trees (typically 100-150)
 - `num_leaves = 31` is **conservative for a 1M-row dataset**, paired with `max_depth = 6`.
 The deliberate undersize prevents the model from learning overly specific patterns